Esri/geoportal-server/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+A copy of the license is available in the repository's [license.txt]( https://raw.github.com/Esri/geoportal-server/master/LICENSE.txt) file.

 [](Esri Tags: Esri Geoportal Server JavaScript Flex Silverlight C-Sharp Java) [](Esri Language: Java)